Experiencing New Found Freedom Thanks to Bariatric Surgery

 Traci Sandel had a list of health issues connected to her size that were impacting her quality of life, including high blood pressure and diabetes.
 Her weight was exasperating her chronic obstructive pulmonary disease (COPD) and she required oxygen therapy daily.
 After considering gastric bypass surgery for a number of years, she consulted Bariatric Surgeon Ernest Cudjoe, M.D., at MyMichigan Medical Center Midland.

-“I am so much happier now,” said Sandel.
+“I am so much happier now,” said Traci.
 “I don’t need oxygen anymore and can finally motorbike with my husband again.
 It’s fabulous!”

-MyMichigan Health offers bariatric surgery in Alma, Midland and Sault Ste.
-Marie.
-Those who would like to watch an information video or take a free weight loss assessment may visit www.midmichigan.org/weightloss.
+MyMichigan Health offers bariatric surgery in both Alma and Midland.
+Those who would like to watch an information video or take a free weight loss assessment may visit www.mymichigan.org/weightloss.